7-minute read

 • Utilization data for new tools and/or processes

-It will be interesting to see how the change manager’s data toolbox continues to evolve in 2022 and beyond.
-I can easily see AI tools being leveraged to more accurately gauge employee sentiments, highlighting the emotional aspects of how employees process change.
+It will be interesting to see how the change manager’s data toolbox continues to evolve, with the help of change management consulting resources.
+Today AI tools being leveraged to more accurately gauge employee sentiments, highlighting the emotional aspects of how employees process change.

 7. Evolving approaches to communication

-To prevent a localized “great resignation” from happening on their own turf, organizations are being challenged to deepen emotional ties with their team members—a major shift from the traditional employer/employee relationship.
+To prevent a localized “great resignation” from happening on their own turf, organizations are engaging change management consulting to help them deepen emotional ties with their team members—a major shift from the traditional employer/employee relationship.
 How do you do that with a dispersed workforce?
 Through carefully planned communications.

 Change managers are starting to deliver more transparent, meaningful communications that tap into emotional experiences.
 This pivot in approach incorporates practices such as being honest about changes and processes—particularly the why behind the what—as well as admitting uncertainty and owning up to failures.
 The employee of 2022 has little patience with fluff and platitudes, being far more likely to respect a message along the lines of “this is what we’re trying, and we’ll see how it goes.”

-As we say goodbye to 2021 and slide into 2022, one thing is for certain.
+As the workplace continues to evolve, one thing is for certain.
 We will have to deal with change—from rapid disruptions to slower evolutions, from far-reaching transformations to minor process tweaks.
-And if 2022 is anything like its two predecessors, we’ll have to do it often.
-The good news is that we’re getting better at it, and the practice of change management is evolving right along with us.
+And if this year is anything like its recent predecessors, we’ll have to do it often.
+The good news is that we’re getting better at it, and the practice of change management consulting is evolving right along with us.
 By keeping these seven trends in mind and implementing new best practices, we can help employees, customers, and partners feel good about implementing and adapting to the changes that will shape our future … whatever that looks like!

 Like what you see?